LC-Linkous/tinySA_python/README.md

 Some tips:
 * The cable MUST be connected between the two ports BEFORE starting the calibration.
 * The cable should be finger tight.
 If the connector will not turn, there's a high risk of cross threading if it's forced.
+It's better to try again than to need to buy and install new connectors.
+* If you have any RF equipment nearby (including hand-held radios), avoid transmiting during calibration or self-tests.
+Depending on the signal strength, this could cause issues with the results.

 ### Some General tinySA Notes